Sanam-Lama/hello-world/README.md

 # hello-world

-First Git hub I am trying !!
+hello all!!
+this is something new that I am trying today. hope I like it and I continue!!